How China planned the violent skirmish at Galwan Valley

 Indo-China make headway at Point 14 amidst tense standoff

-Further the Chinese had also blocked small rivulets in the heightened areas.
+Further, the Chinese had also blocked small rivulets in the heightened areas.
 They released water at a high speed when the Indian Army personnel appeared on the site.
 This made the Indian Army personnel lose balance.
 In addition to this the Chinese had also done a though reconnaissance with the help of drones.
 This got them information about the number of Indian Armed personnel present.

 While many have questioned why the soldiers were unarmed, the rules of disengagement mandate the same.
-Moreover Forward Troops patrolling the disputed border do not carry guns.
+Moreover, Forward Troops patrolling the disputed border do not carry guns.
 Even if they do, they are slung behind their backs and the magazines are in the pouches and not clipped on.